je-jo/kalkulator-penala/README.md

 A calculator of early cancellation fee for a broadband.
 Built with vanilla javaScript and used in real world. :)

+This repo features dummy rate plans, silly product packages and ridiculous prices.
+It's super easy to add your own products, should you wish to use this calculator for your purposes.

 ## Table of contents

 - [Overview](#overview)